-- (a) The City shall have a Planning and Zoning Commission elected as provided by Section 2.4.1.(f) of this Charter, no more than four (4) members of whom shall be from the same political party.
+- (a) The City shall have a Planning and Zoning Commission elected as provided by Section 2.4.1.(ef) of this Charter, no more than four (4) members of whom shall be from the same political party.
 The members shall hold no other elected or appointed office within the City.
-The Commission shall have such duties as are provided by the Connecticut General Statutes relating to planning and zoning, and, subject to the approval of the Mayor, shall appoint and may remove zoning and planning officers and such professional and other personnel as may be necessary or convenient to the operation of the commission. - (b) There shall be two (2) alternate members elected to the Planning and Zoning Commission as provided by Section 2.4.1.(f), no more than one (1) of whom shall be from the same political party.
+The Commission shall have such duties as are provided by the Connecticut General Statutes relating to planning and zoning., and, subject to the approval of the Mayor, shall appoint and may remove zoning and planning officers and such professional and other personnel as may be necessary or convenient to the operation of the commission. - (b) There shall be two (2) alternate members elected to the Planning and Zoning Commission as provided by Section 2.4.1.(ef), no more than one (1) of whom shall be from the same political party.
 The alternate members shall hold no other elected or appointed office within the City.
 The Chairman of the Planning and Zoning Commission shall, when a regular member is unable to attend a meeting or is otherwise unable to participate, select an alternate in place of such member firstly from the same political party as the member who is unable to attend the meeting or otherwise unable to participate and if an alternate from the same political party is not available, then the Chairman shall select the second alternate.
 If two (2) members are unable to attend or participate, both alternates shall be seated.
+Alternates may only substitute for a member of the same political party.

-Section 5.2.
+Section 5.32.
 Appointed by the Mayor.

+For all appointed Boards and Commissions in this section, the Mayor shall nominate all members.
+The Board of Aldermen shall then vote on approving those nominations within 60 days of the nomination.
 The Mayor shall make appropriate notifications to the clerk of the Board of Aldermen and the City/Town Clerk as to those appointments under Section 5.2.